bsprungkeyser/bsprungkeyser.github.io/index.md

 ---
 I am a postdoctoral research fellow at Opportunity Insights at Harvard.
 My current research is in the fields of public economics and labor economics.
 I am a co-director at Policy Impacts.

+I received a Ph.D. in Economics from Harvard in 2023, an MPhil in Economics from the University of Oxford in 2017, and an AB in Economics from Harvard in 2015.

 **I am on the job market during the 2023-2024 academic year.**

-JMP to be posted soon!
+Job Market Paper to be posted soon!
 My CV is <a href="https://bsprungkeyser.com/Sprung-Keyser_CV.pdf">here</a>.

-I received a Ph.D. in Economics from Harvard in 2023, an MPhil in Economics from the University of Oxford in 2017, and an AB in Economics from Harvard in 2015.

 ## Publications
 {%- assign publications = site.data.publications -%}